magiclen/nginx-cache-purge/README.md

 Usage: nginx-cache-purge <COMMAND>

 Commands:
-  purge  Purge the cache immediately start  Start a server to handle purge requests help   Print this message or the help of the given subcommand(s)
+  purge  Purge the cache immediately [aliases: p] start  Start a server to handle purge requests [aliases: s] help   Print this message or the help of the given subcommand(s)

 Options: